FractalAwareness-Cavin/3IATLAS-astro-app-import/time-passages/README.txt

 3. Use **Import** to load the file, name the body, and tick it on.
 4. Add the body to your chart point selection and recalc any open charts.

-If you prefer to work with MPC-format data instead, you can use the file in `../apps-using-mpc-files/geocentric_mpc_ephemeris.txt` and follow TimePassages' instructions for importing a “Comet/Asteroid from MPC file”.
+If you prefer the MPC workflow, the same folder includes `geocentric_mpc_ephemeris.txt`; use TimePassages' **Comet/Asteroid → Import from MPC file** option and select it.